|Pillars||$200,000 - $499,999|

-- Memorials and honorary gifts: A gift of any amount may be designated in someone's honor or memory.
-We will promptly send acknowledgement letters to you and the honoree (or family) and we will publish your honor/memorial gift in the hospital's award-winning magazine.
+- Memorials and honorary gifts: A gift or pledge may be designated in someone's honor or memory.
+We will promptly send a letter to the honoree (or family) and we will publish your honor/memorial gift in the hospital's award-winning magazine.

 - Bequests: You can remember the Wilson Research Foundation in your will with a bequest for a percentage of your estate or a specific amount of cash or property.

-- Bank accounts and CDs: You may name the Wilson Research Foundation as the beneficiary upon your death.
-Yet you own and may use the assets.
+- Bank accounts and CDs: You may name the Wilson Research Foundation as the beneficiary once you pass away.